• Skip to primary navigation

 LEDs 5mm 20mA (Red 10.6V, Orange 11.6V, Yellow 12.6V, Green 13.6V)1 each

-This is simple LED voltmeter it checks how much charge is in lead acid or tubular battery.
+This is simple LED voltmeter it checks how much charge is in lead acid or tubular battery, as it have got four small lights like LEDs to show battery voltage.

 Lead acid battery are full at 13.8V and tubular one are full at 14.8V.

-This voltmeter uses four Zener diodes each one turn ON LED when voltage hit the diodes breaking point.
+Also, this voltmeter uses four Zener diodes each one turn ON LED when voltage hit the diodes breaking point, but for Zener to break and work the voltage must go 1.6V higher than its number.

-If battery goes down below 10.6V then no lights will show and all will be OFF.
+If battery have 13.6V or more then all Zeners break down and all lights will turn ON and if battery goes down below 10.6V then no lights will show and all will be OFF.

 So lights turn ON or OFF one by one depends how much voltage battery have.